 }

 Although each of these situations likely resulted from decisions in designing Java that balanced alternatives, such as the need to avoid renaming local variables when such variables were in use in a superclass, these situations can cause issues when performing even routine maintenance such as accidental rebinds after maintenance changes.
-Variables that are distinct could become intermingled if careful consideration of the scope of the variables is not considered.
+Variables that are distinct could become intermingled without careful consideration of their scope.

 Java allows scoping so that a variable that is not declared within a method can be resolved to the class.
 To differentiate between the class member and a locally declared entity, Java provides the keyword this as shown in the following example: